Dealing with Kitten Diarrhea: Causes, Symptoms, Treatment, and Prevention

 If your kitten is otherwise healthy and their behavior is normal, ask your veterinarian if you should withhold food (food only, not water) for 12 hours.

 After 12 hours of withholding food, offer your kitten a bland, easily digestible food that is fat-free.
+Make sure to get the food you plan to offer approved by your veterinarian.

 Some good options are:

-How to serve: Try mixing together equal parts cooked turkey (boiled and drained of fat) and pumpkin and giving your kitten smaller portions frequently throughout the day until the diarrhea resolves.
+How to serve: Try mixing equal parts cooked turkey (boiled and drained of fat) and pumpkin and giving your kitten smaller portions frequently throughout the day until the diarrhea resolves.
 If the diarrhea does not resolve in the first two to three days on a bland diet, check back in with your vet.

 For some cases of diarrhea, it may be necessary to modify your kitten’s diet permanently.
 You may need to give your kitten special cat food that avoids certain ingredients.
 Special foods may serve to add fiber, decrease fat intake and increase digestibility.